| |

 - 6.9

-would make an ideal take-out except it appears to be private property.
+a great take-out except it is private property.

 - 7.1